Volunteer and Intern Abroad in Physical Therapy

 Our rewarding physical therapy internships enable you to help disabled children and adults to lead as normal lives as possible.
-Rehabilitation is vital, so whether you have experience or not, working alongside physical therapists in polio or leprosy clinics in India, a center for disabled children in Nepal, physical therapy departments of large hospitals in Ghana or a burns unit in Bolivia, you will learn a great deal about the practice of physical therapy in a completely different cultural setting.
+Rehabilitation is vital, so whether you have experience or not, working alongside physical therapists at a center for disabled children in Nepal, physical therapy departments of large hospitals in Ghana or a burns unit in Bolivia, you will learn a great deal about the practice of physical therapy in a completely different cultural setting.

 "The doctors and physios were excellent at teaching and testing our knowledge, and we were allowed to assist in examinations.
 I also really enjoyed going to the operating theatre."

 "From my experiences I learnt how to treat patients with burns, make and fit splints, do exercises for burns, hydrotherapy, work with children, and the use and fitting of pressure suits.
 It was such a great experience and if this is your placement I have no doubt that you will love it too.
 I will truly miss working there, all the great people I met and of course all those children!"

 Siobhan Ni Cheidigh

 Physical Therapy in Bolivia

 "I feel I have been very lucky here, I am doing exactly what I wanted to do, treating patients, training staff and using my skills and experience.
 I've treated tiny babies with sore necks, elderly people with arthritis and one young boy who keeps getting me to make him balloon models (I made him a balloon sword to encourage him to use his arm after a fracture!) and all is going well."

 If you are in medical school and planning to do an elective please visit our Medical Electives project.